Getting your Trinity Audio player ready...

 Besiktas

-There are many natural foods, oil, and other product stores in this very lovely and lively local market.
-For example, Kirk Ambar is a well-known shop, Furkan is another.
-They sell foodstuff, bath products, oils, loofahs, etc all naturally produced.
+There are many natural foods, oils, and other products in this very lovely and lively local market.
+For example, Kirk Ambar is a well-known shop, and Furkan is another.
+They sell foodstuffs, bath products, oils, loofahs, etc all naturally produced.
 There are hundreds of shops in this lovely area, the other side of the road from the Besiktas ferry terminals, a maze of streets full of interesting shops and a fish market.
 No tourists = good prices.

 Discover more from Duffel Bag Spouse Travels